machulen/debit-credit/README.md

 6. The desicion about where exactly a new transaction is to be inserted into the history is made based on it's effectiveDate.
 Thus, the history is always sorted by effectiveDate.
 It doesn't matter at which time the transaction has actually came.
 7. After adding a transaction, a balance is calculated and stored in the history alongside the transaction data.
 If there are transactions that have more recent effectiveDate values, their balances are updated accordingly.
 8. Any transaction, which leads to negative balance within the system, is refused with 403 status code.
 It includes the case when after applying this transaction any other transaction with more recent effectiveDate would result in negative balance.
-9. The App is intended to be used programmatically via it's RESTful API.
-It's not possible to add transactions through it's web interface.
+9. The App is intended to be used programmatically via its RESTful API.
+It's not possible to add transactions through its web interface.
 10. Once a transaction is added, it can't be removed from the system unless you restart the server.
 11. The application has really simple UI that is accessible by GET request to `/api`.
 12. The UI should displays the transactions history list only.